sean21johnson/AddressHero-Server/README.md

-# Address Hero - Client
+# Address Hero - Server

 ## Store contacts & addresses.
 Keep track of cards you have sent in the mail.